HelloWatt/django-compose-tags/README.md

 **Compose templates easily**

-Django Compose tags provide the tags to ease templates composition, with an api close to the `include` template tag.
+Django Compose tags provides the tags to ease templates composition, with an api close to the `include` template tag.

-The api is thought to ease the implementation and usage of design systems in django.
+The api is thought to simplify the implementation and usage of design systems in django.

 ---